nbroeking/bits/README.md

 ```

 ## Lazy Load
-The Lazy load helper can be used to use another modules apis without a hard dependency on the module.
+The lazy load helper uses another modules apis without a hard dependency on the module.
 If the target module loads the then lazy load will call `onModuleLoad` and `onModuleUnload` respectively.

 ## Messenger
 The messenger subclass provides a `requestListener` manager that allows for an easier api to add listeners to the message center.
 All messengers should inherit from this subclass.